saxamaphone69/ss21/readme.md

 a fresh attempt at a 4chan userstyle

 ## early-2017 update
-ss16, even in 2017, is mainly the same as it was last year. a few minor changes to accommodate for 4chan x updates, (support for more settings)[support.md], additional rice added via `sidedish` - and that's about it, sadly
+ss16, even in 2017, is mainly the same as it was last year. a few minor changes to accommodate for 4chan x updates, [support for more settings](support.md), additional rice added via `sidedish` - and that's about it, sadly

 ## preview of userstyle applied
 ![screenshot of ss16](browser-2017-01-10a.png)